Frequently Asked Questions

 The first session is where we can meet for an hour, either face-to-face or online, and talk in confidence.
 You can elaborate further on what we discussed over the telephone and at the end of this session I will be able to let you know where I think the focus needs to be in the work, and we can decide together how best to move forwards.

 How many sessions will I need?

 I understand that therapy is a big commitment - both logistically and financially - and have therefore found that most people prefer undertaking a 'short burst' of sessions (around 6-8) to get a feel for the work, before deciding whether to continue in an open-ended capacity or have a break and then return to therapy at a later date.
 Approaching therapy in this way allows us to break down a problem into smaller pieces of work (solution focused), which is often more manageable, especially when you may be feeling overwhelmed by the bigger picture.

 What are the options for sessions?

 I work from my cottage in the countryside, which can be therapeutic in itself, and prefer to see people face-to-face when possible.

-I understand that this may not be practical for everyone and therefore I also offer online sessions (via a secure video platform), as well as a 'Walk and Talk' service if you would prefer to be in the great outdoors.
+I understand that this may not be practical for everyone and therefore I also offer online sessions (via a secure video platform).

 How do video sessions work?

 I offer remote online therapy via a secure video platform.
 You will need a reliable internet connection and device with a camera (I recommend, if possible, to do this via a laptop rather than phone).

 For all therapy sessions it is important that you are able to talk from a safe, quiet and private place (where it is only you and I in the room).
 If you have any concerns about privacy at home, I can recommend using headphones and (if necessary) to play music outside of the room so that the chance of being overheard is reduced.